 3. Get Your Books in Order

-One of the first things you need to do is get your books in order.
+One of the first things you need to do to prepare your small business for next year, is get your books in order.
 Make sure you check all your financial reports and ensure that you are setting aside enough money for taxes.
 Make it your goal to keep track of your financial standing this year and really make the time and effort to assess your company’s progress.

 Use a software with expense management capacities to make things easier.
 Automating your bookkeeping will give you more time to focus on expanding your business while keeping your finances and books organized.